seanfisk/mastering-eos/manual/winserv.rst

 Accessing Winserv
 =================

 Part of the department infrastructure is a Windows Server installation.
-Accounts for this machine are given when needed, for example when taking a course that involves teaching on the Windows platform, or working on a project that requires a Windows based setup.
+Accounts for this machine are given as necessary -- for example, when taking a course that involves teaching or projects which require the Windows platform.
 This server is named "winserv.cis.gvsu." and can be accessed via the Remote Desktop Protocol (RDP).
 The following are methods for accessing Winserv from various RDP clients.

 Common Settings for Any RDP Client
 ==================================

-Despite the RDP client or platform you use, you will need to remember a few things:
+Regardless of the RDP client or platform you use, you will need to remember a few things:

 - The machine's IP address may change; use the DNS name instead.
-- If outside of the EOS network you will need to use the fully-qualified-domain-name, ``winserv.cis.gvsu.edu``.
-While on the EOS network you can simply use ``winserv``.
+- If outside of the EOS network you will need to use the fully qualified domain name, ``winserv.cis.gvsu.edu``.
+While on the EOS network, you can simply use ``winserv``.
 - You must login to the CIS domain.
-For instance, if your username is doej you would login with ``CIS\doej``.
+For instance, if your username is ``smithj``, your login would be ``CIS\smithj``.
 - We self-sign our certificate.
 You may want to instruct your client to save this information or you will have to accept a security warning each time you login.

 From Windows with MSTSC
 =======================

 Microsoft provides the :program:`mstsc` program with all versions of Windows.
 This program provides an RDP mechanism for connecting to hosts with RDP enabled.
-You can find this command by searching for :program:`mstsc` or **Remote Desktop** in the start menu.
+You can find this command by searching for :program:`mstsc` or **Remote Desktop** in the Start Menu.

 From Mac OS X Machine with CoRD
 ===============================